rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

     - calculates total amount of asset that is going to be transfered
     - transfers protocol fee to protocol/community
         - now protocol fee is set at 3%
-        - both users pay protocol fee, so if the fee side value is 100 eth, the user that sends ether should send at least
+        - both users pay protocol fee and origin fees (from their order), so if the fee side value is 100 eth, the user that sends ether should send at least
             ```
-            amount + protocolFee * amount = 100 + 0,03*100 = 103 ETH
+            amount + (protocolFee + origin fees) * amount = 100 + 0,03*100 = 103 ETH
             ```
             and the user that gets ether will get
             ```
-            amount - protocolFee * amount = 100 - 0,03*100 = 97 ETH
+            amount - (protocolFee + origin fees) * amount = 100 - 0,03*100 = 97 ETH
             ```
     - then royalties are transfered
         - royalty is a fee that transfered to creator of `ERC1155`/`ERC721` token from every purchase
         - royalties can't be over 50 %
     - after that, origin fees are tranfered
-        - origins can be added to any order, order maker just need to set any number of accounts and corresponing fee persentage
+        - origin fees can be added to any order, it's an array of address + value
-    - finally, `transferPayouts` is executed as the final action of `doTransfersWithFees`()
+    - finally, `transferPayouts` is executed as the final action of `doTransfersWithFees`